tab58/go-ormql/README.md

 A Go code generator that bridges GraphQL and graph databases.
 Write an annotated `.graphql` schema, run `gormql generate`, and get a type-safe Go client that translates GraphQL operations into optimized Cypher queries — one database round-trip per operation, regardless of nesting depth.

-Built for Go developers working with Neo4j (or any Cypher-compatible database).
+Built for Go developers working with Neo4j, FalkorDB, or any Cypher-compatible database.
 Inspired by [`@neo4j/graphql`](https://neo4j.com/docs/graphql/current/) but using compile-time code generation instead of runtime schema construction.

 ## Features

 - **Single-roundtrip execution** — every GraphQL query or mutation becomes exactly one Cypher query using CALL subqueries and map projections
 - **Schema-first** — the `.graphql` schema with directives is the single source of truth
 - **Full CRUD** — auto-generated queries and mutations for all node types
+- **Merge (upsert)** — atomic create-or-update via Cypher `MERGE` with `ON CREATE SET` / `ON MATCH SET`
+- **Top-level connect** — standalone mutations to create relationships between existing nodes
 - **Advanced filtering** — 14 operators (comparison, string, list, null, regex) with AND/OR/NOT boolean composition
+- **Relationship filters** — filter nodes by related node properties (e.g., find actors who acted in a specific movie)
 - **Multi-field sorting** — ASC/DESC on any scalar field
 - **Relay connections** — cursor-based pagination at root level and on relationships, with `totalCount` and `pageInfo`
 - **Nested mutations** — create, connect, disconnect, update, and delete related nodes in a single operation